CBU-EGR102-IoT-Team/CBU_IoT_Web_Application/README.md

 </p>

 #### Lambda
-Two different Lambda Functions were written to preform two different crucial tasks: Obtaining data from IoT Core and inserting it into a DynamoDB database (Bot-Data-Handler) as well as retrieving data from the database on demand based on an API Gateway Call (Bot-Database-Handler). <br><br>
+Two different Lambda Functions were written to perform two different crucial tasks: Obtaining data from IoT Core and inserting it into a DynamoDB database (Bot-Data-Handler) as well as retrieving data from the database on demand based on an API Gateway Call (Bot-Database-Handler). <br><br>
 ***Bot-Data-Handler***<br>
 The Bot-Data-Handler function is written in Node.js 14.x and was assigned an execution role on creation that allows it to interact with DynamoDB and API Gateway (one universal execution role was created for both functions even though this one only needed access to the DynamoDB database).
 <p  align="center">